Maritime Jewel: Responsibility

 Al Qaeda claimed responsibility for the attack on the Jehad.net website, which has since been shut down.
 Abd al-Rahim al-Nashiri, who allegedly also masterminded the USS Cole bombing, was charged by US military prosecutors for planning the attack.
 Osama bin Laden issued a statement, which read:

 By exploding the oil tanker in Yemen, the holy warriors hit the umbilical cord and lifeline of the crusader community, reminding the enemy of the heavy cost of blood and the gravity of losses they will pay as a price for their continued aggression on our community and looting of our wealth.

 On 3 February 2006, Fawaz Yahya al-Rabeiee, who had been sentenced to death for the Limburg attack, and 22 other suspected or convicted Al-Qaeda members escaped from jail in Yemen.
 Among them was Jamal al-Badawi, who masterminded the USS Cole bombing of 12 October 2000.
 Of the 23 escapees, 13 had been convicted of the Cole and Limburg bombings.
-On 1 October 2006, al-Rabeiee and Mohammed Daylami were shot and killed by Yemeni security forces during raids on two buildings in the capital Sana'a.
+On 1 October 2006, al-Rabeiee and Mohammed Daylami were shot and killed by Yemeni security forces during raids on two buildings in the capital Sanaa.
 One of al-Rabeiee's accomplices was also arrested during the raids.
 In February 2014 Ahmed al-Darbi pleaded guilty before the Guantanamo military commission to helping plan several maritime terrorist attacks including the Limburg attack.
 By the time of the attack, al-Darbi was already detained at Guantanamo.